aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 ##### 2.4.3 **The Selector API**

 Using `getElementById()` or `getElementsByTagName()` or both to identify an element in DOM will be an inefficient way for us.
 On the other hand, CSS selectors are a convenient way for us because of our familiarity with CSS.
-For this reason, recent browser versions has provided a method called `querySelectorAll()` as a native browser DOM method.
+For this reason, recent browser versions have provided a method called `querySelectorAll()` as a native browser DOM method.
 Actually, by using this method, it's faster to identify elements than using JavaScript and DOM to iterate.

 ```js
 var elements = document.querySelectorAll('#menu a');